GeekyPratham/Blog/readme.md

 ## 📚 About

 Backend: Handles authentication, blog CRUD, and serves as an API for the frontend.
-Built for edge/serverless deployment.

 Frontend: Modern, responsive UI for users to read, write, and manage blogs.